MoodyCoins/v3-staker-extended/README.md

 ### How to use

 These contracts expose a few new functions that allow for the enumeration of user deposits, and retrieve the total liquidity deposited in a given incentive.
 We can get the total number of deposits a user has made into this staker and then retrieve these deposits with the user address and a given index, up to the number of deposits.
-This function returns the V3 position token Id that has been deposited in the staker.
+This function returns the V3 liquidity position nft token Id that has been deposited in the staker.

 ```
 function numDeposits(address)        public returns (uint);